dargmuesli/randomwinpicker/README.md

 .\Invoke-PSDockerManagement.ps1 -ProjectPath ..\randomwinpicker.de\
 ```

+#### Environment Variables
+A `.env` file needs to be created containing the values written in `.env.template`.
+This way, username and passwords can be set for services like databases without having to add them to the source code directly.
+The default Docker Compose file relies on them.

 #### Certificates
 For HTTPs/SSL usage certificates are required.
 Those can easily be generated using the `docker\conf\apache\cert\New-Certificates.ps1` script.